-We hope that this is an exciting time for your child as they move towards Key Stage 4.
+We hope that this is an exciting time for your child as they move into Key Stage 4.
 It is a marker in their education where they will choose and begin studies for courses which are the stepping stones into the world of work and further education.
 This booklet is designed to help our students make informed decisions about the courses they will study in Years 10 and 11.

-Our Key Stage 4 curriculum is set up to help students take the right level of course and the best combination of qualifications, where the learning and subject suits them best.
+Our Key Stage 4 curriculum will help each student take the right level of course and the best combination of qualifications.
+Most importantly it will allow them to choose ways of learning and subjects which suit them best.

-All students study GCSEs in English Language, English Literature, Mathematics, Combined Science (two GCSEs) and French or Spanish as a core curriculum at Key Stage 4.
-However, they are also able to choose three option subjects to make up 30% of their curriculum.
+All students will take GCSEs in English Language and Literature, Mathematics, and Science.
+However, they have the opportunity to choose 30-40% of their curriculum.